 A service charge demand that contained the name and address of the landlord but which wrongly identified another party as the landlord did not comply with s.
 47 LTA 1987:

 “The statutory requirement is not simply that the name and address of the landlord must appear on any written demand.
 The tenant must be informed of the name and address of the landlord, hence the requirement that: “the demand must contain the following information”.
 A demand which provides the name and address of two or more different companies without identifying which of them is the landlord does not, in my judgment, provide the required information.
 The tenant is not to be left to guess which of two or more parties is the landlord, but is to be informed of the landlord’s identity.”

-Caribax Limited (and others) v Hinde House Management Company Limited UKUT 0234 (LC)
+Caribax Limited (& Others) v Hinde House Management Company Limited UKUT 0234 (LC)

 The leases of the flats in a residential block required that the landlord should establish a reserve fund to cover several designated items of expenditure and that the fund should be held in a specially designated trust fund.
 The lease further provided that the cost of those designated items should be met first from the reserve fund.
 The FTT accepted the Respondent’s submission that because the reserve fund had not been held in such a fund, there was no obligation on the part of the Respondent to meet the cost of the designated items first from the reserve fund.
 The Upper Tribunal reversed that decision noting that that interpretation amounted to allowing the landlord to take advantage of its own breach of covenant.